Amin-Zlf/Integrated-Multi-omics-Survival-Analysis-of-Gynecologic-and-Breast-Cancers/README.md

 # Integrated-Multi-omics-Survival-Analysis-of-Gynecologic-and-Breast-Cancers
-This pipeline aimed to conduct a multi-omics survival analysis, incorporating gene expression, methylation, copy number variation (CNV), and mutation data, on Breast Carcinoma (BRCA) and Gynecologic Cancers.
+This pipeline conducts a comprehensive multi-omics survival analysis on Breast Carcinoma and Gynecologic Cancers, incorporating data from gene expression, methylation, copy number variation , and mutation.